 Your poem analysis of "Fire and Ice" by Robert Frost begins with reading the poem.
 It's short.
 Read it several times.
 Then follow these steps:

 - Print out the poem.
-Most poems can be found online.
-If you have a book you're allowed to write in, then write in it.
+If you have a book you're allowed to write in, then write it in your notebook.

 - Annotate the poemusing the following steps:

 - Identify the meter and any examples of straying from the meter

 - If the poem is difficult, summarize each stanza

 - Circle important words, ambiguous words, and words you need to look up

 - Draw conclusions based on the information you gathered while annotating.

 - Write the analysis.
 The following steps take you through writing a paragraph analysis: